zeroc-ice/ice/android-compat/BuildInstructions.md

     adb devices -l

-If you are running the application on an emulator, pass the `--androidemulator` option:
+If you are running the application on an emulator, you need to pass the `--androidemulator` command line option:

     python allTests.py --androidemulator --device=emulator-5554

-You can also start an emulator image from the `allTests.py` script:
+You can also start the emulator from the `allTests.py` script:

     python allTests.py --androidemulator --avd=Nexus_6P_API_25 --controller-app